mrkkrp/dot-emacs/README.md

 [![License GPL 3](https://img.shields.io/badge/license-GPL_3-green.svg)](http://www.gnu.org/licenses/gpl-3.0.txt)
 [![Build Status](https://travis-ci.org/mrkkrp/dot-emacs.svg?branch=master)](https://travis-ci.org/mrkkrp/dot-emacs)

-*This is my personal configuration, that means it's highly experimental.
-It requires Emacs trunk to work because it uses features that are missing in released versions of Emacs.
-If you would like to try this, clone Emacs repository and build it yourself.*

 Emacs is something that encourages its users to think about their productivity and once you started to search for ways to improve your workflow and efficiency — sky is the limit.